Skip to main content

-Types of Growth Disorders
+Understanding Growth Disorders

 What does small for gestational age mean?

-Why is a child born SGA?
+Why are some children born SGA?

 Do babies born SGA “catch up”?